daajoe/runsolver_cg/README.md

 setup1 file:

-	Solved problems with user access.
+	Solved problems with user access for the cgroup_1 file.
 Run the setup1.py only once as a root user.
 Subcgroups can be amde and changed without root access.

 cgroups_2 file: